toofpaste/PortfolioCLI/README.md

 This application is best viewed on a full screen.
 Should any problems occur, discover other bugs, or experience issues with viewing, please contact us.

 ## Technologies Used
-This application was built in Atom using JavaScript, Node.js 12.3.1, jQuery 3.4.1, Bootstrap v4.3.1 and a custom css file.
+This application was built in Jetbrains Webstorm using JavaScript, Node.js 12.3.1, jQuery 3.4.1, Bootstrap v4.3.1 and a custom css file.
 For unit testing, Jasmine framework and Karma task runner are both used.

 ### License

 *This software is licensed under MIT license.*

-Copyright (c) 2019 **_Todd & Ashley J. Ancheta_**
+Copyright (c) 2020 **_Michael Larragueta_**